IngridAtMicrosoft/DocsContent/singlesource/how-to/index.md

 ### Deploy Windows containers

 - Determine installation requirements and appropriate scenarios for Windows Containers.
-- Install and- Configure Windows Server container host in physical or virtualized environments.
+- Install and configure Windows Server container host in physical or virtualized environments.
-- Install and- Configure Windows Server container host to Windows Server Core in a physical or virtualized environment.
+- Install and configure Windows Server container host to Windows Server Core in a physical or virtualized environment.
 - Install Docker Enterprise Edition on Windows Server.
 - Configure Docker start-up options.
 - Install a base container image.